 Augusta Basketball Team

 (The 1937 Flood came to the center of the first floor windows)

 Augusta School Burns, c.
 1906

-A brief look at the history of Augusta Schools is here.
+A brief synopses of Augusta schools from the Hanson thesis below is here.

 The Augusta Female College, or, after 1863, the Augusta

 Male and Female College.
 The building was erected in the 1850's.